edoyango/personal-webpage/src/worknotes/content.en/docs/manual-vec.md

 The code shown here achieves far less than ideal speedup e.g., ~2x achieved for 128-bit vectors, when 4x is ideal; and ~3.5x achieved for 256-bit vectors, when 8x is ideal.
-I have yet to understand the details of the mechanism behind this, but I think it is due to memory latency and bandwidth.
+I have yet to understand the details of the mechanism behind this, but I think there are many factors that go into this, like the ordering of instructions or whether the data is prefetched.

 ### Performance of the DOUBLE PRECISION manually vectorized ABC function with 128-bit vectors (SSE instructions)